Skip to Main Content

 Left sidebar Integration -> Data Source -> Prometheus.

-At this point, our Nightingale monitoring setup is complete.
+At this point, the Nightingale monitoring deployment is complete.

 Nightingale Monitoring AutoMQ Cluster Status

-Next, I will introduce some of the features provided by Nightingale Monitoring to help you better understand the available functionalities when integrating Nightingale with AutoMQ.
+Next, we will introduce some of the features provided by Nightingale monitoring to help you better understand the available features integrated with AutoMQ.

 Instant Query